TailWinds Wind Energy

 - May I get all of my electricity from TailWinds?

 You may buy one 100-kilowatt-hour block or as many blocks as you'd like.
 The amount of electricity you sign up for cannot exceed your current average electricity use.
 That's because we can't sell you more energy than you consume, regardless of its source.

 - How long am I committed to TailWinds once I enroll?

-You are committed for a minimum of one year—unless, of course, you move away from our service area.
+You are committed for a minimum of one year—unless you move away from our service area.

 - What if I move?

 If you continue to be our customer, we'll transfer your wind-energy commitment to your new address.
 If you move and no longer are an Otter Tail Power Company customer, you'll be under no further obligation.

 - How does TailWinds apply to heating customers on an off-peak rate?